Furlani bread products:

-Yes, Furlani branded products are suitable for a lacto-vegetarian diet – they contain milk but no other animal-derived ingredients.
+Yes, all Furlani products are suitable for a lacto-vegetarian diet – they contain milk but no other animal-derived ingredients.

 A lacto-vegetarian diet includes the consumption of fruit, vegetables, legumes, seeds, nuts, grains and dairy products (milk, butter, ghee, cream, ice cream, cheese, yogurt, kefir).

 A lacto-ovo vegetarian diet includes the consumption of fruit, vegetables, legumes, seeds, nuts, grains, dairy products and eggs.

 A vegan diet consists of fruit, vegetables, legumes, seeds, nuts, grains and excludes all animal products.
 This means no meat, poultry, fish, dairy, eggs or honey.

 Enzymes are used in bread making to help the dough rise, making the bread bigger and softer and keeping it fresher for longer.
 In cheese manufacturing, certain enzymes are added to break down the milk protein and separate it into solids (curds) and liquid (whey).
 The curds are then collected and made into cheese.
 Furlani uses “microbial enzymes” in its bread making processes.

 These microbial enzymes are produced from microbial fermentation as opposed to being sequestered from an animal source.

 The microbial enzymes Furlani uses in its products are derived from the fermentation of a microbe (commonly a fungi, mold or yeast) and not the stomach of a ruminant animal (cow, goat, or sheep).
 This makes Furlani products suitable for a vegetarian diet.

 Certain Furlani products require lipase enzymes in its cheeses and spreads.